ntop/ntopng/doc/src/web_gui/settings.rst

 Backup Configuration
 --------------------

-The Backup Configuration entry downloads a copy of the ntopng configuration, as compressed tarball (.tar.gz), including:
+The Backup Configuration entry downloads a copy of the ntopng configuration, as a compressed tarball (.tar.gz).
+The following files and directories are included in the backup:

 - Configuration file (unless command line is used for providing the options)
 - /etc/ntopng folder